Robust stability and preconditioning of Darcy-Forchheimer equations: Mixed finite element method and robust solvability

 \subsection{{\it{A priori}} error analysis}

-In this section, we estimate the error between the exact and approximate solutions, showing that the convergence is robust in the material parameters.

-Below, we prove a theorem on {\it a priori} error estimate for the Darcy--Forchheimer model, which are robust with respect to \(\kappa\), \(h\), and \(\rF\). \begin{theorem}[Quasi-optimality] Let $(\bu, p)$ uniquely solve the continuous model (\ref{eq:weak}), and let the pair \((\bu_h, p_h)\) be the solution of the discrete model (\ref{eq:weak_Galerkin}).
+\revone{Now we prove} a theorem on {\it a priori} error estimates for the Darcy--Forchheimer model, which are robust with respect to \(\kappa\), \(h\), and \(\rF\). \revone{We recall, for a given subspace $S_h$ of the generic Banach space $(S,\|\bullet\|_S)$, the notation $\mathrm{dist}(v,S_h):=\inf_{w\in S_h}\|v-w\|_{S}$.} \begin{theorem}[Quasi-optimality] Let $(\bu, p)$ uniquely solve the continuous model (\ref{eq:weak}), and let the pair \((\bu_h, p_h)\) be the solution of the discrete model (\ref{eq:weak_Galerkin}).
 Then, the following quasi-optimal error estimates for the velocity and pressure hold

 where \({C_c}\) is independent of $h,\kappa$ and $\rF$. \end{theorem} \begin{proof} Now, define

 Note that $\bu_h\in\bZ_h^g$ and $\bu_h-\bu_h^g\in\bZ_h$ for all $\bu_h^g\in \bZ_h^g$.
 From triangle inequality, an application of uniformly strong monotonicity of \({a(\bullet,\bullet)+c(\bullet;\bullet,\bullet)}\) to the pair $(\bu_h-\bu_h^g,\bzero)\in \bZ_h\times\bZ_h$, and choosing $\bw_h = \bu_h^g$ in \eqref{eq:monotone.disc}, we arrive at